 Whether you get there by plane, train or automobile, make sure you tell your card issuers where you’re going and how long you're traveling, so they can be on guard against unauthorized transactions.
 Be sure to provide the location and dates of your travel, including stopovers if you'll have connecting flights.
 Doing this before you leave can prevent red flags from springing up when you start making purchases outside of your usual geographic area.

-To get yourself (and your credit cards) ready for travel, Navy Federal Credit Union members can sign in and add a travel notification to the card they plan to use.
-You can also choose the travel notification option on the Navy Federal mobile app.*
+To get yourself (and your credit cards) ready for travel, Navy Federal Credit Union members can choose the travel notification option in the Navy Federal mobile app.*

 Step 2: Set Up Travel Safeguards

 When traveling, carry at least two cards so you have a backup option in case one gets lost, stolen, damaged or closed temporarily.
 It’s good practice to carry your primary card with you whenever you’re out and about and to leave the backup card in your hotel room or wherever you’re staying.
 Make sure the backup card is in a secure place, such as the hotel safe or in a locked suitcase.

 It's also a smart idea to turn purchase notifications on while you’re traveling.
 While it might seem like a minor annoyance to get a push notification after every meal or shopping trip, it’s worth the peace of mind.
 If you misplace or lose your card, these notifications will instantly alert you to fraud, so you can alert your bank and freeze the account.

 Step 3: Protect Your Cards and Data

 Traveling also means leaving behind the secure networks you use every day at home or at work.
 You might find yourself checking your bank information or logging into an account while on a public network.
 Use caution when banking online from a Wi-Fi hotspot, hotel business center or other public facility, as their servers may not be encrypted.